Selects: Noise Pollution: Arrrgh!

 it's not necessary, but it's a byproduct.

-It's an unwanted intensity or it can just the sound existing itself, like you're saying, like a leaf blower, just an unwanted existence of sound.
+It's an unwanted intensity or it can just the sound existing itself, like you were saying, like a leaf blower, just an unwanted existence of sound.

 Yeah, and this is another cool fact of the episode, I think, is that